 Africa's urban population is expected to double over the next 25 years.
 By 2040 at the latest, the majority of all Africans will be living in cities.
 Given this, the democratic political legitimacy will increasingly hinge on a socially and gender-equitable provision of public goods and economic opportunities in African cities.
 Thus far, however, populations have.
 Public goods are scarce commodities in many of these cities.
 Most African city dwellers live in informal settlements, work in precarious conditions, often in the informal sector, do not have any employment contracts, do not have any social security, and in many cases, have bleak prospects.
 Informality is, therefore, the overriding attribute characterising African cities.
 On top of this, 70 percent of global CO2 emissions are generated in cities.
 Thus, urbanisation catalyses existing social and economic inequalities as well as the climate crisis.

-A large part of the urban infrastructure that will be needed by the middle of the century has yet to be built.
-Who will benefit from this infrastructure and from urban public goods is one of the most important socio-political debates in Africa in the 21st century.
-Technocratic solutions alone, which national decision-makers as well as bilateral and multilateral actors tend to favour, will not be able to reduce increasing urban inequality on the African continent.
-For a just and redistributive urban policy, urban socio-political power relations must change.
-This is the stage where political struggles will be playing out.
+A large part of the urban infrastructure needed by the middle of the century has yet to be built.
+An important socio-political debates in Africa is "Who will benefit from this infrastructure and urban public goods?".
+Technocratic solutions alone, which national decision-makers and bilateral and multilateral actors tend to favour, will not be able to reduce increasing urban inequality on the African continent.
+Urban socio-political power relations must change for a just and redistributie urban policy.
+This is the stage where political struggles will play out.

 For further information, do not hesitate to contact us via inge(at)fesnam.org.na.